jarahn/Senior-Project/README.md

 # Senior-Project
-An application used to communicate with your vehicle through the OBDII port.
+An application used to communicate with your vehicle through its OBDII port.

 Compatible with the Raspberry Pi and ELM327 OBD adapters.